scala/scala-lang/_posts/2026-09-03-release-notes-3.9.md

 scalacOptions += "-source:3.3"
 ```

 Use this only for a subproject that is otherwise hard to migrate: newer language features stay unavailable until you remove the flag.
-The older language source rules are respected on a best-effort basis, it should be used as a temporal solution.
+The older language source rules are respected on a best-effort basis, it should be used as a temporary solution.

 ### Scala 2.13 consumers via TASTy Reader